1. 705. 304. 6246

 The truth is that all psychological tricks, spiritual – ancient or modern – techniques, etc. rarely work in our life, and quite often mask the psychophysiological symptoms only.
 They are like crutches that can (and often do) help, but just to a certain point, and then stop.
 At the same time, they might create a dependency and keep forcing us to look for other “methods” or new gurus, often in a trial-and-error fashion.
 Over time, this behaviour may become a habit of an endless searching for the better and guaranteed “results.”

-Therefore, don't fool yourself into thinking and believing that you are safe and free from the deeply rooted negative feelings.
-And remember, that if you do not change your character, they might destroy – slowly but surely yet totally – your health and well-being, especially when you let them govern your life, unchecked and undealt with, for a long time.
+Therefore, don’t fool yourself into thinking and believing that you are safe and free from the deeply rooted negative feelings.
+And remember, that if you do not change your character, these deeply rooted negative feelings might destroy – slowly but surely yet totally – your health and well-being, especially when you let them govern your life, unchecked and undealt with, for a long time.

 So, think of it and make a decision.
 Then, with no further delay, take action – before it’s too late to do anything about it.